spotinst/help/src/docs/spot-connect/integrations/ansible.md

 #### Action Example

-Select Ansible Run Playbook node from the workflow editor.
-Click the node.
+Select Ansible Run Playbook node from the workflow editor and click the node.
 Complete the following information:

 * Ansible Instance: Select the configured Ansible Instance from the dropdown menu.
 * Target Account Alias: Enter the AWS account alias configured that has access to the S3 bucket containing the playbook.